 Below examples show the process to create a new set of files for French, language code

 Other platforms might vary slightly but should be mainly the same.

-Open an instance of the console application, such as Gnome-Terminal emulator.
+Open an instance of a console application.

 Change the current working directory to the directory of